peytontolbert/coding-ai/README.md

 - `verify/runtime.py`: run a smoke CLI or HTTP mock.

 ### Sandbox
-`configs/sandbox.yaml` defines an offline container profile (python:3.11-slim).
-Integrate your Docker/Podman runner to execute verifiers inside the sandbox before merging patches.
+`configs/sandbox.yaml` defines an offline container profile (python:3.11-slim). `sandbox/docker_runner.py` attempts to run commands inside Docker with network disabled and CPU/RAM caps; falls back to local if Docker is unavailable.

 ### Patcher
 `act/patcher.py` should emit unified diffs (git-style), dry-run apply in a temp copy of the repo, then hand off to verifiers.
 On reject/conflict, narrow the patch and re-propose.